 Starting at University

 Especially when students start at University, the adjustment process can take time.
+Experience and research shows us that the biggest concern for new undergraduate students is making friends.
 Anxiety is perfectly normal and should be expected.
 Whilst they may feel like they are in the minority, we can assure you, they are not.
-The information on homesickness, culture shock and emotional resilience from our Counselling Service website may prove helpful.
+The information on homesickness, culture shock and emotional resilience from our website may prove helpful.
 Most students will adjust within a number of weeks, but if your son or daughter is still struggling, please encourage them to get in touch with Wellbeing Support Services.
 Whilst your natural tendency might be to intervene and help them, we would encourage you to explore with them what they might do to help themselves and to take appropriate action.
 If they talk about wanting to come home, it might be more appropriate to encourage them to stay at Warwick and arrange a time for you to visit them.
+Remind them of the importance of taking care of their own wellbeing - a healthy sleep, diet, and exercise routine is really key to a positive all-round student experience.

 Agree with your son/ daughter (ideally before they leave home) how often you will communicate and how.
 Remember to encourage the right balance of contact with you vs investment in new relationships, and gradually encourage a move from the former to the latter.
 Keeping in regular contact with them will enable you to be part of their experience.